huggingface/controlnet_aux/README.md

 processed_image = processor(image, to_pil=True)
 ```

-Each model can be loaded individually by importing and instantiating them as follows:
+Each model can be loaded individually by importing and instantiating them as follows
 ```python
 from PIL import Image
 import requests